Green Valley, Illinois

 State-wide weather information

-The average air quality index rating in Arizona is 49.9 AQI.
-The highest seasonal air quality index rating occurs in the month of April with a rating of 65.5 AQI.
-On average, the humidity rating for Arizona is around 39%.
-Humidity levels tend to reach their peak in the month of January at around 61%.
-During the summer, the average temperature in Arizona is around 81F.
-Over the summer months the average high temperature peaks at around 112F during the month of July.
-The average low summer temperature is around 34F in the month of June.
-The average temperature in the winter falls to around 46F.
-The average high winter temperature is around 75F in the month of February.
-In the winter months, the average low temperature falls to around 11F during the month of December.
-The average monthly precipitation for the state of Arizona is around 1.04 inches.
-The average amount of precipitation peaks during the month of July at around 4.92 inches.
-While residents of Arizona mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in Arizona can include earthquakes (moderate) and floods.
+The average air quality index rating in Illinois is 37.7 AQI.
+The average air quality index rating peaks in the month of May with a rating of around 54.5 AQI.
+Illinois experiences an average humidity rating of about 71%.
+Humidity levels tend to reach their peak in the month of December at around 78%.
+The average monthly precipitation for the state of Illinois is around 3.33 inches.
+The average amount of precipitation peaks during the month of May at around 6.02 inches.
+During the summer, the average temperature in Illinois is around 73F.
+The average high summer temperature is around 91F in the month of July.
+The average low summer temperature is around 53F in the month of June.
+During the winter, the average temperature in Illinois drops to around 28F.
+During the winter, the average high temperature peaks at around 49F during the month of February.
+The average low temperature during the winter drops to around 10F in the month of January.
+While residents of Illinois mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in Illinois can include floods, earthquakes (moderate), and and tornadoes.

-The state of Arizona has a diverse array of plant and animal life.
-Local plant life can consist of jojoba, oak, desert flowers, and cereus.
-While venturing throughout the state, you might see animals such as the a single jaguar (called el jefe) that migrated to Arizona from Mexico, the thick-billed parrot, the black-tailed jackrabbit, or the rattlesnakes.
-The state animal of Arizona is the the ringtail cat.
+The state of Illinois has a diverse array of plant and animal life.
+Local plant life can consist of Bloodroot, Aromatic Aster, Angelica, and Bird’s Foot Violet.
+While venturing throughout the state, you might see animals such as the Eastern Red Bat, the Big Brown Bat, the American Black Bear, or the American Pygmy Shrew.
+The state animal of Illinois is the White-tailed Deer.